sczerwinski/sczerwinski.github.io/_posts/2017-05-17-delegating-android-shared-preferences-in-kotlin.md

 ## Delegate

+{% include blockquote.html
-> _There are certain common kinds of properties, that, though we can implement them manually
-> every time we need them, would be very nice to implement once and for all […]_
+quote="There are certain common kinds of properties, that, though we can implement them manually every time we need them, would be very nice to implement once and for all […]" author="Delegated Properties, Kotlin Programming Language Reference" %}
->
-> — Delegated Properties, Kotlin Programming Language Reference

 The above quotation perfectly conveys our case.
 And Kotlin offers us a solution—[delegated properties](https://kotlinlang.org/docs/reference/delegated-properties.html).